Keys to Victory

 Teens 13 through 17 will have a 4 minute round

 Adults 18 and up will have a 5 minute round

-Any Throw or Trip where the opponent does Not land flat on their back ground work (Grappling) will continue for 40 seconds.
-In that 40sec,the competitors can gain victory by a Submission or Pin !
+Any Throw or Trip where the opponent does Not land flat on their back ground work (Grappling) will continue for 1 minute.
+In that 1min,the competitors can gain victory by a Submission or 10sec Pin !

-If There's no submission or pin After the 40 seconds both competitors will be stood back up.
+If There's no submission or pin After the 1 minute of ground work (Grappling) both competitors will be stood back up.

 LeLeo Code reserves the right to combine weight classes and belts.